Dheia/october-analytics-plugin/README.md

 -   Simple but limited Bot-Detection (Humanity testing)
 -   Simple but limited Referrer collection
 -   Simple but limited Browser and OS detection (JavaScript-less)
--   A bunch of neat statistics within 4 **configurable** dashboard widgets
+-   A bunch of graphical statistics within 4 **configurable** dashboard widgets

 ### Bot-Detection